yakamok/yakamok.art/README.md

 photography portfolio

+If you see any thing that can be done better please feel free to make a pull request or add something in Issues.
+All help is welcome!!

 Goal is to keep this site simple and as litle code as possible.

 upload.py: this simple program is used to process all images and upload the changes to the production server